cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad tx authz grant.md

-      --allowed-validators strings   Allowed validators addresses separated by , -b, --broadcast-mode string        Transaction broadcasting mode (sync|async|block) (default "sync") --deny-validators strings      Deny validators addresses separated by , --dry-run                      ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it --expiration int               The Unix timestamp.
-Default is one year. (default 1700482346) --fee-account string           Fee account pays fees for the transaction instead of deducting from the signer --fees string                  Fees to pay along with transaction; eg: 10uatom --from string                  Name or address of private key with which to sign
+      --allowed-validators strings   Allowed validators addresses separated by , -b, --broadcast-mode string        Transaction broadcasting mode (sync|async|block) (default "sync") --deny-validators strings      Deny validators addresses separated by , --dry-run                      ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it (when enabled, the local Keybase is not accessible)
+      --expiration int               The Unix timestamp.
+Default is one year. (default 1728223690) --fee-account string           Fee account pays fees for the transaction instead of deducting from the signer --fees string                  Fees to pay along with transaction; eg: 10uatom --from string                  Name or address of private key with which to sign